modaclouds/modaclouds-integrated-platform/README.md

 of the VMs and what services will run in each one.
 This script must be run every time you want to redistribute the services among VMs, or a node address changes.

-    $ platform-config.sh <configfile>
+    $ platform-config.sh <configfile> <nodenumber>

-You have several configfiles in ~/modaclouds/lib/config-\* files.
+You have several configfiles in ~/modaclouds-integrated-platform/lib/config-\* files.
 Select the one that better fits the distribution you need and modify it:

-* In _addresses_ var, enter a line for each node, with the *hostname* and its address.
+* In _addresses_ var, change the address for the node.
-* For each node in _addresses_ var, there must be an _instances_ var prefixed with the hostname.
+* For each node in _addresses_ var, there must be an _instances_ var.

 The file you use will be copied to ~/.modaclouds/config.sh, so the next time you need to reconfigure, you can simply use:

-    $ platform-config.sh ~/.modaclouds/config.sh
+    $ platform-config.sh ~/.modaclouds/config.sh <nodenumber>

-**NOTE**: The script knows the current node by reading the contents of /etc/HOSTNAME, so it is important to match the names in the config file with the hostname.

 ##Running the components

 For typing less, you can add the `modaclouds-integrated-platform` to the PATH:

-    echo "PATH=\$PATH:$HOME/modaclouds-integrated-platform/bin" >> $HOME/.bashrc

 These are the basic commands: